SamuelTWu/StoriesWithin/src/content/blog/Samantha Perez.md

 ![local image](../../assets/Sam_Perez.jpeg)

 I have immigrant parents.
 It's like you either have to be a lawyer or a doctor.
-So I was like I’ll be a doctor.
+So I was like, "I’ll be a doctor".
 I found it more interesting.
 Now, even though I’m super interested in psychology, I decided to not do medicine.
 I'm studying political science in Latin American studies, which is a total shift from what I did when I first got here.

 It was rough.
 My mom was on my ass for sure.
 She stressed out about it a lot more than I did, to be honest.
 She had no idea what I was going to do post-college.
 She was worried about if I’d be able to make money studying what I was studying.
 Which is totally fair.
 I get it, but right now, I feel like we all say the same thing: “I don't care if I make money, I just care if I get to do what I want to do”.